thesharpninjas/Ninja.Sharp.OpenMessagingWrapper/README.md

 ## Receiving messages
 Receive a message could be quite a pain, depending on the specific broker implementation.
-OpenMessaging simplifies message management, you just need to provide, while adding a Consumer, a class, implementing `IMessageConsumer`.
+OpenMessagingWrapper simplifies message management, you just need to provide, while adding a Consumer, a class, implementing `IMessageConsumer`.
 Whenever a message is available for the specified topic, the method ConsumeAsync will be triggered, providing you basic info about the message.
 You just need to specify if the message has been correctly processed (returning `MessageAction.Complete`), if it needs to be reprocessed (`MessageAction.Requeue`), or it should be discarded (`MessageAction.Reject`).